Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 ### KCX_BT_EMITTER Bluetooth Sound Transmitter
 [Top](#notes "Top")<br>
 The KCX_BT_EMITTER Bluetooth Sound Transmitter module takes its line-level inputs and sends them to a Bluetooth receiver.
 It uses an earlier version of Bluetooth than the latest 5.3.
 Depending on what documentation you read, it uses either version 4.1 or 4.2.
-This works well with my Bluetooth speaker but has not worked with any earphones I have tried.
+This works well with my Bluetooth speaker but has not worked with any Bluetooth earphones I have tried.

 I have a separate GitHub project describing how to use this module:
 - https://github.com/Mark-MDO47/BluetoothAudioTransmitter_KCX_BT_EMITTER